Our Detailed A to Z of Bar Styles In Europe

 A colloquial term for a drinks-focused establishment, routinely on the more common and working-class side.
 Effectively a British Isles description for a dive or pajzl (see below).

-Although this can and does refer to a lunch-diner, brasserie is also a more old fashioned term for a pub either offering its own beers or wanting to show off about how many other beers it has, as you will find routinely in Belgium, and often in France.
-Expect a café with perhaps a few more pubby touches than most.
+Although this can and does refer to a lunch-diner, brasserie is also a more old fashioned term for a pub either offering its own beers or wanting to show off about how many other beers it has, as you will find more routinely in Belgium, and fairly often in France.
+In terms of décor, expect to find a café with perhaps a few more pubby touches than most.

 Either a bierhalle with a brewery attached, or out a more homely house with a brewing operation attached.
 At their best, expect a fine welcome, hearty food, convivial atmosphere and enormously refreshing beer.